krishang118/Local-DeepSeek-Web-App/README.md

 - Click '+ New Chat' to start a new conversation.
 - Type your message in the input box and press Enter or click 'Send'.
 - Switch between different chats using the tabs at the top.
-- Triple-click a chat tab to reveal the delete button.
+- Triple-click a chat tab to reveal the delete button for the chat.
 - Use the scroll indicator to scroll through the chat.

 ## Project Structure